 - Commitments are necessary and reasonable for proper and efficient accomplishment of project or program objectives.

-- Commitments are allowable and allocable under the applicable cost principles (OMB Circular A-21).
+- Commitments are allowable and allocable under the applicable cost principles (2 CFR 200).

 - Cost sharing commitments may not be from other funds supported by the Federal Government under another award, except where authorized by Federal statute to be used for cost sharing or matching.